Thursday’s Transactions, | Federal News Network

 PHILADELPHIA FLYERS — Recalled G Felix Sandstrom and D Cameron York from Lehigh Valley (AHL).

+PITTSBURGH PENGUINS — Signed RW Valtteri Puustinen to a two-year entry-level contract.

-SAN JOSE SHARKS — Reassigned C Fredrik Handemark, Ds Nicolas Meloche and Jacob Middleton and G Zachary Sawchenko to San Jose (AHL).
+SAN JOSE SHARKS — Reassigned C Fredrik Handemark, D Nicolas Meloche, D Jacob Middleton and G Zachary Sawchenko to San Jose (AHL).
 Recalled C Joel Kellman, G Alexei Melnichuk and D Brinson Pasichnuk from San Jose (AHL).

 IOWA WILD — Acquired G Trevin Kozlowski.